aws-samples/aurora-dsql-samples/ruby/example_code/rails/README.md

   # host: localhost
   # Set to Aurora DSQL instance hostname
   # host: {clusterId}.dsql.{region}.on.aws
-  host: abcdefghijklmnopqrst123456.dsql.us-east-1.on.aws
+  host: foo0bar1baz2quux3quuux4.dsql.us-east-1.on.aws

+  sslmode: verify-full
+  # Provide the path to the root certificate.
+  # Amazon's root certs can be fetched from https://www.amazontrust.com/repository/
+  sslrootcert: <replace with the path to root certificate>

   # Remember that we defined dsql token generator in the `{app root directory}/config/initializers/adapter.rb`
   # We are providing it as the token generator to the adapter here.
   aws_rds_iam_auth_token_generator: dsql
   advisory_locks: false
-  # TODO: Check if this really needs to be disabled
   prepared_statements: false
 ```